 Congratulations on such an accomplished guide and thank you from all of us nature lovers. ~ Sonnia Fajardo Hill, Ben Wheeler

 Having lived within driving distance of DFW for over sixty years I found this book one of the most unique and useful of its kind.
 The lakes and rivers of the adventures are integral to the regions described.
 The content is well laid out in easy-to-read comprehensive sections.
 It doesn’t have to be read in order, easy to navigate to specific sections or locations you’d want to explore.
 The guides, pictures and drawings are lovely and useful.
 The birds who live and migrate into our state are well represented in the narrative.
 A diverse selection of native Texas plant species is pictured and depicted, along with predators, reptiles, etc. Pertinent information about invasive non-native plants and their effect on our ecology is especially fascinating.
 Most of the adventure areas suggested were familiar but there is a wealth of information included that was new and fresh to me.
 Wish I’d had access to this type of guide back when dragging the kids around Texas.
 It’s the type of reference guide you will continue to use and refer to.
 It’s not overwrought with technical lingo, just relatable terms.
 It could be used repeatedly for many adventures.
-I would recommend purchasing and reading it to both native Texas and new transplants. — V (via Goodreads)
+I would recommend purchasing and reading it to both native Texas and new transplants. ~ V (5 out of 5 stars) (via Goodreads)

 I really enjoyed this book!
 I would highly recommend that (especially) residents of the DFW area read it and see what you have been missing out on if you love nature.
 I found tons of places I haven’t stumbled upon in my own wanderings.
 Everything was listed out with details on parking/available restrooms, what to expect, plant life, beautiful hand-drawn pictures, as well as photos).
 I am really excited to go to some of these places myself and see if I can feel the same level of love and wonder that the author projects in her writings about them.
 There are suggested adventures you can do by car, foot, or watercraft.
 I especially liked all the information provided about the various communities and locations where you could learn in depth about specific ecosystems.
 The only minor complaint I can possibly dredge up is the overuse of the word ‘riparian’.
-In some of the earlier pages it’s used SO many times in the same paragraph/page, and while it is correct, it just stands out. — Michelle (via Goodreads)
+In some of the earlier pages it’s used SO many times in the same paragraph/page, and while it is correct, it just stands out. ~ Michelle (4 out of 5 stars) (via Goodreads)